timhawker/pwforecast/README.md

 Rather than wrap [TeslaPy](https://tesla-api.timdorr.com/), PwForecast requires an instance of a Tesla class passed to it.
 This allows you to configure the object based on your credentials before passing to PwForecast.

+When using PwForecast, Self Powered mode is recommended.
+Time Based Control could be used if you need to charge faster than 1.7kW per Powerwall, but results may be unpredictable.

 ## Overview